Now Reading

 My most recent attempt was at the NAMM show, a large music convention held in Anaheim.
 Vendors and music manufacturers come from all over the world to display their products and services and there are a large number of vendors that visit from China.
 My father makes handcrafted wood reed and guitar pick cases and there is a company at the show that sells wood inlays.
 I visit each year to purchase them for him.
 The two women working at the booth were speaking to each other in Mandarin, so when I walked up I asked (in Chinese) if I could look at the inlays.
 She nodded and as I searched, she asked me how long I had been studying Mandarin.
 We spoke for a short time and I asked her for various inlays in various quantities.
 It ended up that I was able to complete the entire transaction in Mandarin and it was an incredibly motivated moment for me (I found out after that the women were from Korea).

-Creating scripts for short videos or Lang-8
+Creating scripts for short videos or Journaly

 I often have conversations with myself in the languages that I am learning.
 During this monologues, I often stumble into vocabulary or grammar that I do not yet know and I make a mental list in my head.
-I then look up how to say the things I need and then create a short script so that I can make a video or a longer script to submit as text for correction on Lang-8 (a really great and free way to get help reading/writing in your target language).
+I then look up how to say the things I need and then create a short script so that I can make a video or a longer script to submit as text for correction on Journaly (a really great and free way to get help reading/writing in your target language).

 Accepting mistakes